unovafr/brevo-openapi/docs/EmailCampaignsApi.md

 api_instance = Brevo::EmailCampaignsApi.new
 campaign_id = 789 # Integer | Id of the campaign
 opts = {
-  recipient_export: Brevo::EmailExportRecipients.new({recipients_type: 'all'}) # EmailExportRecipients | Values to send for a recipient export request
+  email_export_recipients: Brevo::EmailExportRecipients.new({recipients_type: 'all'}) # EmailExportRecipients | Values to send for a recipient export request
 }

 begin